mvictorino-ea/crude_assay_api/Excel_VBA/documentation_VBA.md

 > Note: the macro-enabled spreadsheet file will be self-sufficient, containing all the necessary modules/code

 ### Usage Example
-The created function, `crudeAssayDB()`, requires two lists of parameters:
+The created function, `crudeBlend()`, requires two lists of parameters:
 + **Crude Identifiers**: list of Crude IDs, from the Crude Assay db, separated by comma
 + **Crude Volumes** (or Proportion): list of volume for each respective Crude, separated by comma